-3.3.2.3.5 Contact Mac Center prior to departure while stating intention to make a "gap" departure.
+3.3.2.3.4 Contact Mac Center (Helo Ops for local operators) prior to departure while stating intention to make a "gap" departure.
 Aircraft would proceed along the grid eastside of the main station, then through the pass, climbing to a minimum altitude of 500 feet MSL and remaining to the right side of the pass.
-Contact Ice Tower/Williams Tower when advised by Mac Center.
+Contact Tower when advised by Mac Center.